 Key players involved with the Ophir oil field development

-Muhibbah Engineering was awarded a contract to provide engineering, procurement, construction, installation and commissioning (EPCIC) of a wellhead platform for the Ophir oil field.
+Muhibbah Engineering was awarded a contract to provide engineering, procurement, construction, installation and commissioning (EPCIC) of a wellhead platform for the Ophir oilfield.

 The platform’s construction began in February 2016.
 Netherlands-based SPT Offshore was subcontracted by Muhibbah Engineering to transport and install the platform offshore.
 The installation was completed by in April 2017.

-Malaysian company UMW Offshore Drilling was awarded the contract to provide jack-up drilling rig services for the field, in November 2016.
+Malaysian company UMW Offshore Drilling was awarded a contract to provide jack-up drilling rig services for the field in November 2016.

 UMW mobilised the NAGA 2 jack-up drilling rig to the project site as part of the contract.

 Malaysia-based marine contractor MTC Engineering will perform the FPSO conversion as part of a three-year lease contract signed for the Ophir field, which includes a one-year extension option.